 One page resume, CV

-BRYNHILD BYE-TILLER is an visual artist, a photographer, a producer, a coordinator, a workshop leader, an activist and a speaker.
-She started as a professional artist in the 90's.
-She studied at the Trondheim Academy of Fine Art (1990-1995) and the Iceland Academy of the Arts (1992), where she mainly worked with painting and photography.
-She was a producer for Art in Nordland - Artistic Interruptions and Artscape Nordland in Nordland county.
-Since then her artistic practice has alternated between photography and participatory activities.
-She has completed many projects and exhibitions, both in her home country Norway and other countries in Europe & Middle East.
-She has received numerous grants and scholarships.
-She was the Chairman of the Artist Union in Trøndelag (NO) and she has a political involvement on behalf of Art and Artists in today’s society.
+BRYNHILD BYE-TILLER was a producer for Art in Nordland - Artistic Interruptions and Artscape Nordland in Nordland county.
+She was the Chairman of the Artist Union in Trøndelag (NO).
+She has a political involvement on behalf of Art and Artists in today’s society.
 She worked extensively with development of the artist-run institution "Trøndelag Senter for Samtidskunst" in Trondheim and the Norwegian regional exhibition "Trøndelagsutstillingen".
 She participated in developing and implementing of the art project "LevArt" in Levanger municipality (NO) and the art festival "Trondheim Open" in the city of Trondheim (NO).
 Today she is the founder and Chairman of the Non-Profit Organization "BEAT FFKK" which support's living female artists and deceased artist Eli Anne Tiller.
-Besides beeing a professional in the art field she has a background from teaching, information and communication work, media production and web development.

 Biography (Early years) I Informasjon på norsk (NO) I Press and media archive I Blog archive I Teaching I Freelance work I Links